EduardoRamosP/MultiTransformer/README.md

 # MultiTransformer
- Transformer and MultiTrasformer layers for stock volatility forecasting purposes
+ Transformer and MultiTransformer layers for stock volatility forecasting purposes